About the oscillatory possibilities of the dynamical systems: HYPOTHESIS FOR A DYNAMIC BRAIN

 The large-scale neuronal cooperation suggests a dynamical view of the brain that has been incorporated in a number of theoretical proposals relating consciousness to oscillatory dynamics \cite{144}, from which we selectively refer here some informative presentations \cite{145,146,147}.
-These models tackle the brain operation problem from a variety of its sides by considering different approaches, but all of them assume highly parallel and distributed information processing based on dynamical oscillations and associate the binding of percepts either with extended in-phase synchronization of neuronal oscillations at a particular frequency (40 Hz) \cite{131,140} or with coordination among the variety of oscillatory activities \cite{133,145,147}.
+These models assume highly parallel and distributed information processing based on dynamical oscillations and associate the binding of percepts either with extended in-phase synchronization of neuronal oscillations at a particular frequency (40 Hz) \cite{131,140} or with coordination among the variety of oscillatory activities \cite{133,145,147}.
 Nevertheless, the models are unable to specify what kind of oscillatory behavior is underlying the brain operation and this must be related to the lack of knowledge in nonlinear dynamics about potential scenarios for such a complex oscillatory activity.
-The dynamical view has been also introduced in neural computation, as alternative to paradigms based on Turing machines or attractor neural networks, through several approaches using the inherent transient dynamics of high dimensional dynamical systems under a variety of concepts: winnerless competition \cite{98}, chaotic itinerancy \cite{TSU} or liquid state machines \cite{151}.
+The dynamical view has been also introduced in neural computation, as alternative to paradigms based on attractor neural networks, through approaches using the inherent transient dynamics of high dimensional systems under a variety of concepts: winnerless competition \cite{98}, chaotic itinerancy \cite{TSU} or liquid state machines \cite{151}.